embrace-io/embrace-docs/content/react-native/integration/add-embrace-sdk.md

 ## Use Autolinking

-If you're on React Native version 0.60 and above, you can use [Autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) to setup the native modules.
+If you're on React Native version 0.60 and above, you can use [Autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) to set up the native modules.

 {{< tabs >}}